AlexJ2006/VehicleInformation/VehicleInfo/## Topics to include in assessment.md

 Can implement OOP (inheritance) with the vehicle classes, re-watch the lecture and adapt it to my needs.
 JungHun worried about time - Bring work in each week to ask him questions.

+9) Using multiple processors

+Difficult to decide where to fit this.
+Will I lose out on marks if I don't use this?
+If so, I will put this in somehwere to show I can use it.

+10) Profiling and Performance